afollestad/material-dialogs/README.md

 to use Material on pre-Lollipop.
 This library allows you to use a consistently Material themed dialog on all versions of Android, along with specific customizations that make it easier to brand the dialog.

+The code you see below is also found in the sample project.
+You can download a APK of the sample here:

+---

+### Basic Dialog

 Here's a basic example that mimics the dialog you see on Google's Material design guidelines (here: http://www.google.com/design/spec/components/dialogs.html#dialogs-usage).
 Note that you can always substitute literal strings and string resources for methods that take strings, the same goes